goatgitter/modmanager/README.md

 * modmenu : https://www.curseforge.com/minecraft/mc-mods/modmenu : MIT License

 The Mod also includes the mods below, which are extracted to the .minecraft\mods\manymods folder.
 These mods can be turned off from the Mod Menu screen using the ON/OFF switch.
+Mods can also be added and removed from the manymods configuration screen.
+Restarting the client is required to apply the changes.
 Any additional mods added to the .minecraft\mods\manymods folder will be automatically loaded when the game is started.

 * clear-skies : https://www.curseforge.com/minecraft/mc-mods/clear-skies : Apache License 2.0